 New to Forest Hill?

 We’re at the triangle where Lee and Monticello Boulevards meet in Cleveland Heights, across from Forest Hill Park and the Cleveland Heights Recreation Pavilion.

-Sunday mornings are our most important gathering of the week.
+Sunday worship is our most important gathering of the week.
 The service starts at 11:00am (10:00am during the summer) and usually lasts about an hour.

 Plan to arrive a few minutes early.
-Enjoy Fair Trade coffee and a donut in Fellowship Hall until the service begins.
+Enjoy complimentary donuts and Fair Trade coffee in Fellowship Hall until the service begins.
 This is a great opportunity to meet people.

 Get ready to sing (or at least follow along.)
 This congregation loves to sing.
 We sing from hymnals, not video screens, using actual music not just the words.

 Sign in!
 We don’t ask guests to stand or introduce themselves, but near the end of the service, everyone signs their name on their pew’s Fellowship Pad.
 Signing and passing the pad up and down the pew helps us get to know each other and lets us greet old and new faces by name.
 We promise no phone calls (unless you leave a note asking for one) but if you provide your email, you’ll receive our weekly email (with an easy Unsubscribe link) full of what’s happening each week.

 WHERE SHOULD I PARK?